zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > The message stream may not contain NUL (zero-valued) bytes.
 > This is not an additional requirement;
 > it is a consequence of the JSON data format.

-### Requests, Objects, and Visibility

-Every request is directed to some Object.
-(For example, an object may be a session, a circuit, a stream, an onion service, or the arti process itself.)
-In this document, Object means the target of a request;
-not a JSON document object.

-Only certain Objects are visible within a given session.
-When a session is first created, the session itself is the only Object visible.
-Other Objects may become visible in response to the application's requests.
-If an Object is not visible in a session, that session cannot access it.

-Clients identify each Object within a session by an opaque string, called an "Object Identifier".
-Each identifier may be a "handle" or a "reference".
-If a session has a _handle_ to an Object,
-Arti won't deliberately discard that Object until it the handle is "released", or the session is closed.
-If a session only has a _reference_ to an Object, however, that Object might be closed or discarded in the background, and there is no need to release it.

-The format of an Object Identifier string is not stable, and clients must not rely on it.

 ### Request and response types